 Paygo premiums are established by the Finance Board annually.
 All participating employers are required by statute to contribute to the RHBT this premium at the established rate for every active policyholder per month.
-The paygo rate for fiscal years 2020 and 2019 were \$168 and \$183, respectively.
+The paygo rate for fiscal year 2020 was \$168.
+The rates for fiscal year 2019 were \$183.
+Rate for fiscal year 2018 was \$177.

-The Corporation's contributions to the West Virginia Retiree Health Benefit Trust Fund for the years ended June 30, 2020 and 2019 were \$28,560 and \$29,919, respectively.
+The Corporation's contributions to the West Virginia Retiree Health Benefit Trust Fund for the years ended June 30, 2020 and 2019 were \$8,064 and \$10,980.
 No amount was payable at year-end.
-Employees are not required to contribute to the OPEB plan.